dcchoffman/feature-voting-app/RESEND_DOMAIN_VERIFICATION.md

 1. Update the `FROM_EMAIL` secret to: `dave.hoffman@newmill.com`
 2. This will allow sending, but only to your own email address

-**Note:** This won't work for sending to session admins - you'll need domain verification for that.
+**Note:** This won't work for sending to product owners - you'll need domain verification for that.

 ## Quick Fix for Now